The golden hour problem

 A dependency cooldown is exactly what it sounds like: a waiting period before your tooling accepts new package versions.
 Instead of immediately adopting version 1.2.4 when it’s published, you wait 5 to 10 days before considering it for your project.

-The math is compelling: if malicious packages are typically removed within 24–72 hours, even a 7-day cooldown gives you a comfortable safety margin.
-Organizations with cooldown policies during the Nx incident were simply never exposed since the malicious versions had been removed days before their pipelines would have considered them.
+The math is simple: if malicious packages disappear within 24–72 hours, a 7-day delay puts your pipeline outside the danger window every time.
+The teams running cooldown policies during the Nx incident were never exposed.
+The malicious versions had been pulled days before their pipelines would have considered them.

-It’s important to be precise about what cooldowns solve: Cooldowns address version freshness risk, the risk of blindly adopting new, unvetted releases.
-They do not mitigate known vulnerability risk.
-Once a vulnerability is identified and a fix is published, the risk calculus flips: delay becomes the dangerous option.
+Be precise about what cooldowns solve.
+They address version freshness risk: the risk of blindly adopting new, unvetted releases.
+They do not mitigate known vulnerabilities already in your tree.
+Once a fix lands for a published CVE, the calculus flips and delay becomes the dangerous side.

 Tool support